Orbital magnetoelectric effect in nanoribbons of transition metal dichalcogenides: Linear response theory

 The first method was used to obtain results of sec. \ref{sec2} of the main text and express the orbital response $\delta \langle L^z_{\ell}\rangle$ to an electric-field in the lines of ribbon as a sum of two contributions

 and,

 Here, $L^z_{\ell}$ is the OAM operator projected on line $\ell$ of ZZ-nanoribbon.
-We follow Refs. \cite{Go-Lee-PhysRevResearch.2.013177, Go-Mokrousov-PhysRevResearch.2.033401} and use intra-atomic approximation to the OAM operator \cite{vanderbiltBook}. $E_{nk}$ are the eigenvalues and $\ket{nk}$ the corresponding eigenvectors of the nanoribbon Hamiltonian evaluated in the reciprocal space; $n$ denotes the energy band index, $k$ is the wave vector, and $f_{nk}$ symbolizes the Fermi-Dirac distribution function associated with the state $\ket{nk}$. $\hat{v}(k)=\hbar^{-1}(\partial \hat{H}(k)/\partial k)$ is the velocity operator, $e$ is the modulus of the electronic charge, and $\mathcal{E}_x$ denotes the intensity of the applied electric field. $\Gamma = \hbar/(2\tau)$, where $\tau$ is the momentum relaxation time, is treated here as a phenomenological parameter that simulates effects of disorder in the transport properties of the nanoribbons within the constant relaxation-time approximation \cite{Go-Lee-PhysRevResearch.2.013177, Go-Mokrousov-PhysRevResearch.2.033401, Bobien-Manchon-PhysRevB.102.085113}; $\eta$ is a small positive quantity arising from a conventional artifice to ensure that the external perturbation is turned on adiabatically.
+We follow Refs. \cite{Go1PRR2.033401,Go2PRR2.013177} and use intra-atomic approximation to the OAM operator \cite{vanderbiltBook}. $E_{nk}$ are the eigenvalues and $\ket{nk}$ the corresponding eigenvectors of the nanoribbon Hamiltonian evaluated in the reciprocal space; $n$ denotes the energy band index, $k$ is the wave vector, and $f_{nk}=f(E_{nk})$ symbolizes the Fermi-Dirac distribution function $f(E)=\big(\text{exp} [(E-E_{\text{F}})/k_{B}T] +1\big)^{-1}$ associated with the state $\ket{nk}$.
+In all numerical calculations performed in this work, we set $k_{B}T=1$meV. $\hat{v}(k)=\hbar^{-1}(\partial \hat{H}(k)/\partial k)$ is the velocity operator, $e$ is the modulus of the electronic charge, and $\mathcal{E}_x$ denotes the intensity of the applied electric field. $\Gamma = \hbar/(2\tau)$, where $\tau$ is the momentum relaxation time, is treated here as a phenomenological parameter that simulates effects of disorder in the transport properties of the nanoribbons within the constant relaxation-time approximation \cite{Go1PRR2.033401,Go2PRR2.013177, Bobien-Manchon-PhysRevB.102.085113}; $\eta$ is a small positive quantity arising from a conventional artifice to ensure that the external perturbation is turned on adiabatically.